themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 var result = factory.Build();
 ```

 Ok, but wtf is that?
 Why would anyone write a simple addition operation like this?
-Well the guy who's clearly obsesed with *enterprise style* coding would do it, because who cares about performance?
+Well the guy who's clearly obsessed with *enterprise style* coding would do it, because who cares about performance?
 Alright, let me show another factory example:

 ```csharp
 class Shape {